Tips for Whitening Sensitive Teeth

 Sugary sweets with food coloring can stain your teeth as well as trigger sensitivity.

-Tip: Avoid brushing your teeth within 1 hour after eating sugary sweets.
+Tip: Avoid brushing your teeth within 1 hour of eating sugary sweets.

 4: Soft Drinks